h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #### POC (Final Shellcode)
 ------

-The C program is compiled as an executable binary with stack protection disabled, and executed resulting in a shellcode size of 105 bytes:
+The C program is compiled as an executable binary with stack-protection disabled, and executed resulting in a shellcode size of 105 bytes:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ gcc -fno-stack-protector -z execstack -m32 shellcode.c -o shell_bind_tcp_final